bovirus/adbtools2/README.md

     uid=0(root) gid=0(root) groups=0(root),19(remoteaccess),20(localaccess)
     root@localhost:~#

-You are now root, could modify everything, but I have found that if you modify the root jffs2 file system you will start getting, on the console, error messages related to jffs2 checksum errors.
-The root jffs2 file system is mounted read only but the router firmware never modify it, and treat it as if it was mounted read only.
-Only the firmware upgrade procedure rewrite ther root jffs2 file system.
+You are now root, you could modify everything, but I have found that if you modify the root jffs2 file system you will start getting, on the console, error messages related to jffs2 checksum errors.
+The root jffs2 file system is mounted read/write, but the router firmware never modify it, and treat it as if it was mounted read only.
+Only the firmware upgrade procedure rewrite the root jffs2 file system.

 ## Information source to develop these tools

 The information comes from the router file system analysis.
-The router firmware available at ftp://ftp.dlink.eu/Products/dva/dva-5592/driver_software/ has been extracted using the binwalk (https://github.com/ReFirmLabs/binwalk) and jefferson (https://github.com/sviehb/jefferson) firmware extraction tools.
+The router firmware available at `ftp://ftp.dlink.eu/Products/dva/dva-5592/driver_software/` has been extracted using the binwalk (https://github.com/ReFirmLabs/binwalk) and jefferson (https://github.com/sviehb/jefferson) firmware extraction tools.